-One animal study found that pumpkin seed oil not only helped lower cholesterol, but it also had anti-inflammatory effects.
+One found that pumpkin seed oil not only helped lower cholesterol, but it also had anti-inflammatory effects.
 The oil has also been shown to lower blood pressure in mice.

 Pumpkin seed oil, along with palmetto oil, has shown promising results as an alternative therapy for benign prostate hypertrophy (BPH).
 BPH is a common condition where the prostate becomes enlarged.
 This can be extremely painful and block the flow of urine.

 A of Korean men with BPH found that pumpkin seed oil may act as an effective alternative medicine with no adverse reactions.
 Participants in the study saw an improvement in symptoms, including better urinary flow.
 Researchers found that optimal results occurred when pumpkin seed oil was paired with palmetto oil.

 In general, pumpkin seed oil seems to have a positive effect on the urinary tract.
 This tract is made up of the kidneys, the bladder, and the urethra, which connects the bladder to the urinary opening.

 Researchers in a small gave participants between 500 and 1,000 milligrams of pumpkin seed oil.
 The participants saw a drastic improvement in their overactive bladder symptoms, including wetting themselves at night.

 In one , pumpkin seed oil was found to help relieve some of the symptoms of menopause.
 This included a decrease in hot flashes, joint pain, and headaches.
 The women taking pumpkin seed oil also had an increase in their HDL levels, which is the “good” cholesterol.